 Timelines will help you to find out where the obstacles are and the amount of work needed to achieve your goals.

-The most important thing to do to be productive, is to remove distractions.
+The most important thing to do to be productive is to remove distractions.
 Once you’ve started a task, you must be totally dedicated to that task.
 So turn off your phone, emails and DON’T access to any kind of social network.
-There are various softwares that will help you to stay focus and remove the distractions, one of those it’s “Self control” for Mac.
-This kind of softwares allow you to set a set of urls / websites and make those inaccessible for a prefixed amount of time.
+There are various software that will help you to stay focus and remove the distractions, one of those it’s “Self control” for Mac.
+This kind of software allow you to set a set of urls / websites and make those inaccessible for a prefixed amount of time.
 Remember that distractions are the most common waste of time, you can’t even imagine how much time you will gain by simply remove your most common forms of distractions.
 So stay focused and stay away from distractions.

 Pomodoro it’s a useful technique that will help you to stay focus and increase your productivity.
 Here a short explanation of how pomodoro works: